alexewerlof/micromustache/README.md

 // Hello world!
 ```

-So what's the point?
 Why not just use EcmaScript [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)?

-Template literals work great when the template and the variables are in the same scope.
-For example, suppose you have a function like this:
+Template literals work great when the template and the variables are in the same scope but not so well when the template is in another scope or is not known ahead of time.
+For example, suppose you had a function like this:

 ```javascript
 function greet(name) {